forseti-security/forseti-security/_docs/quickstarts/enforcer/index.md

 If a rule doesn't include a network name, then it's applied to all networks configured on the project.
 The network name is prepended to the rule name.

-The following is an example rule that allows SSH from anywhere but blocks any external tcp, udp, and icmp traffic:
+The following is an example rule that allows SSH from anywhere and only internally allows tcp, udp, and icmp traffic:

   ```json
   [{